weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 This is a reworked version of our old Kubernetes guide.
 Many new features have been added to Weave since the time of writing.
 Both Weave and Kubernetes have become much more mature as they've gone beyond 1.0 releases.

-With the [Weave 1.1 release](https://github.com/weaveworks/weave/releases), users can utilise Docker API proxy and IP address allocation with Kubernetes, thereby removing the need to configure the Docker daemon with statically allocated subnets for each host.
+With the [Weave 1.1 release](https://github.com/weaveworks/weave/releases) users can utilise a Docker API proxy and IP address allocation with Kubernetes, thereby removing the need to configure the Docker daemon with statically allocated subnets for each host.

 In this example we will: